inductiva/inductiva/docs-sources/wrf/quick-start.md

 ```

 **Note**: `spot` machines are a lot cheaper but may be terminated by the provider if necessary.

-For visualization purposes, this script also optionally generates a GIF directly from the simulation outputs.
-Check out this [tutorial](https://inductiva.ai/guides/wrf/gif-generation) for more details.

 To adapt this script for other WRF simulations, replace input_dir with the path
 to your WRF input files and set the `case_name` accordingly.